 Dress Code

 Students, staff, teachers, parent assistants, and guests on our campus must dress modestly and in accordance with their biological sex from birth at all times.
-The Co-op’s definition of “modesty” includes the following guidelines:
+Out of care and respect for each other, the Co-op’s definition of “modesty” includes the following guidelines:

 FEMALES: